stillandcalm/DatasetCreator4LLMs/README.md

 ## 1. Setup & Prework

+NOTE: Using two ip addresses as an example:
 Before running the data pipeline or training, prepare your distributed cluster and environment as follows:

 ```bash